sugar treats bad for gut

 When it comes to your overall health and well-being, our gut microbiome plays a crucial role.
 It is a complex ecosystem of trillions of microorganisms, including bacteria, fungi, and viruses.
 These live in your digestive tract and can be influenced by the food you eat.

 These microorganisms help digest your food, produce nutrients, and support your immune system.
 Certain foods bad for your gut can disrupt the delicate balance of its microbiome.
-This can lead to a host of health problems, which is why there are foods to look out for.
+This can lead to a host of health problems, which is why there to look out for foods that affect the gut flora.

 1. Sugar